Finger Amputation in Children

 Finger amputations in children are different from finger amputations in adults.
-Children often get their fingers amputated by being slammed in doors or getting their finger caught in the hinge side of the door.
+Children often get their fingers amputated by being slammed indoors or getting their finger caught in the hinge side of the door.
 In adult cases, the finger is not generally reattached if it is the only one detached.
 In kids, every attempt is made to reattach a single amputated finger.

 When a finger has been amputated, you need to elevate the injury, applying ice to reduce the swelling and bleeding.
 Cover the wound with a dry dressing that is sterile if possible.
 Use a splint to immobilize the entire hand including the wrist.
 If the finger is cut off completely, wrap it In a moist sterile gauze and place in a watertight bag, putting the bag on ice.
 Don’t put the bag directly on ice as this can damage the amputated finger.
 Go to the emergency room right away.

 The growth of the finger was identical to the uninjured side except in two cases, where there was a 2 mm loss of length when compared to the other side.
 The fingernails were normal at follow up even though nail bed injuries occurred in at least 90 percent of cases initially.
-Sensation had returned to normal at follow up visits and parents considered the end result to be excellent in 75 percent of cases and good in 25 percent of cases.
+The sensation had returned to normal at follow up visits and parents considered the end result to be excellent in 75 percent of cases and good in 25 percent of cases.

 Another study looked at 21 cases of finger reimplantation in kids from 14 months to 10 years of age who had 32 digits traumatically amputated.
 The amputation levels ranged from proximal to distal.
-Of all 32 digits, only one digit failed to survive.
+Of all 32 digits, only one finger failed to survive.
 This leads to a survival rate of 96.6 percent, The longest time of ischemia was 28 hours.